 Kittens become infected with worms via their mother and should commence as follows:

-Fleas are another common parasite and kittens should be regularly treated to keep them free of fleas.
-Most flea products can not be used on kittens under 6 weeks of age, so if you have a very young kitten that has fleas, they will need to be removed manually.
+Fleas are a common parasite and regular treatment is necessary to keep them free of fleas.
+Most flea products are not safe for kittens under 6 weeks of age.
+If you have a very young kitten that has fleas, they will need to be removed manually.

 There are many great products that are on the market to treat fleas.
-The best ones I have found are the topical ones which are applied to the back of the neck once a month.
 Some of these products also treat roundworm, hookworm, and ear mites also!

 Health insurance is a great way to help cover the cost of unexpected vet bills and usually costs only a few dollars a month.
 It is definitely something you should consider when adopting a new kitten.